maytusp/triplet_search/README.md

 # Triplet Search
 Contributors: [Ioannis Pappas (USC)](https://scholar.google.co.uk/citations?user=M-zFg4kAAAAJ&hl=en) and [Maytus Piriyajitakonkij (VISTEC)](https://maytusp.com)
 ### Description
-This project is for searching a triplet contained of 3 images (root_img, img_1, img_2) such that the similarity between img_1 and img_2 is equal to k1 calculated from the neural responses from the layer 1 and the similarity between img_1 and img_2 is equal to k2 calculated from the neural responses from the layer 2. \
+The code is for creating a triplet contained of 3 images (root_img, img_1, img_2) such that the similarity between img_1 and img_2 is equal to k1 calculated from the neural responses from the layer 1 and the similarity between img_1 and img_2 is equal to k2 calculated from the neural responses from the layer 2. \
-The similarity score is between img_1 and img_2 is calculated from the difference in the correlation of neural responses of between root_img and img_1. and root_img and img_2.
+The similarity score is between img_1 and img_2 is calculated from the difference in the correlation of neural responses between root_img and img_1 and the correlation of neural responses between root_img and img_2.
 \
 \
 i.e.,